 Mumbling's Sages Review Taxonomy:

 In the reviews of 'Feng Shui', a couple of readers suggested that I state my guidelines for reviews- how to differentiate flames from otherwise harsh reviews, for example.
-I will now state a list of different reviews, and how to respond to them.
+Here's my rough breakdown of different review types, and how best to respond to them.

 'Review' review: This review tells you what the reader thought of your story, but says little or nothing about style, grammar, inconsistencies, or problems in the prose.
 Another type is the kind that points out mistakes but has no advice on how to correct them, or which points out problems vaguely.
 These reviews are still helpful and you should try to contact the reviewer and give them a reply, or at least a thank-you.

 Constructive Criticism: Says what's wrong, and suggests how to improve it.
-More importantly, CC will tell you GOOD THINGS about your stories as well, or at least will tell you what the best parts of it were, if they found nothing especially good (sometimes they don't, because they're picky or because you were not a shining beacon of authorial brilliancy that time).
+More importantly, CC will also tell you GOOD THINGS about your stories, or at least will tell you what the best parts of it were, if they found nothing especially good (sometimes they don't, because they're picky or because you were not a shining beacon of authorial brilliancy that time).
+Just pointing to bad stuff is discouraging, and doesn't give an accurate picture of the story anyway.
 Constructive Criticism is constructive, and should always be kept in mind even if it isn't followed.
 You owe these reviewers a big thank-you and perhaps a return review.

 'Meh' reviews: These are normally about one sentence long, extremely vague, and usually complimentary.
 They'd make you feel nice if you were convinced that the reviewer actually read the story.